 Since Biblical times, cedar of Lebanon (Cedrus libani) was among the most prized for its scent properties.
 Indeed, as Morris notes, Lebanon comes from the Akkadian word lubbunu, which means incense (55).
 Besides being used in incense blends, cedar was a wood of choice of the aromatic architecture reserved for palaces and temples.
 Sargon II (722-705 B.C.) used it for his Khorsabad palace, while King Solomon selected cedar for the construction of his temple.

 My first encounter with the scent of cedar was through a couple of sticky cones my father brought from Siberia, where he unsuccessfully tried to hit the gold mine by working in the diamond industry.
-They rattled when shaken and contained small nuts, which with much difficulty revealed soft balsamic flesh.
+They rattled when shaken and contained small seeds.
 I remember keeping the cones in a small box, which eventually became permeated with their sweet resinous scent.
 Every time I would open it, I envisioned tall cedar trees of Siberian forests cloaked in white snow that protected its domain from adventurers like my father.

 In perfumery, there are several main sources of cedarwood oil, not all of which are technically cedar.
 Atlas cedar (Cedrus atlantica) is steam distilled from the wood of an evergreen cedar tree.
 However, Virginia cedarwood (Juniperus virginiana) and Texas cedarwood (Juniperus mexicana) are not actually cedar trees, but junipers, both of which are related to a plant (Juniperus communis) that yields juniper berry used for flavouring gin (Morris 243).
 Virginia cedarwood oil is softer and less balsamic than Atlas cedarwood.
 The conifers’ needles can also be expressed for their oil, which is very inexpensive and is commonly used in soap manufacturing.
 The precious cedar of Lebanon is no longer felled for its oil as it has become endangered.